vxj21/PowerApps-Applications/Product Lifecycle Management/Readme.md

 ## Overview

-The **Product Lifecycle Management (PLM) Tool** is designed to assist supply chain teams in launching new products and managing them through their entire lifecycle.
-This tool work together with Power automate to send automated notifications based on custom preferences, built-in comment features, role-based security, status tracking, dynamic workflows, field validation, and attachment handling.
-The PLM tool streamlines the process of managing product requests and ensures seamless communication and collaboration across teams.
+A PowerApps tool to manage supply chain lifecycle processes.
+This tool work together with Power automate to manage automated notifications and with MS dataverse to store data.
+This tool has was designed to streamlines the process of managing product launches and to ensures seamless communication & collaboration across teams.

+## Features

+- **Automated Notifications**: Send notifications based on custom preferences, such as type of request, destination country, current stage, and manufacturing site..etc.
+Notifications will also be sent for reminders and overdue tasks
+- **Built-in Comments**: Collate all communication in one spot, capturing the date and time, allowing teams to easily access previous comments and add clarifying information
+- **Status Tracker**: Easily see the status of the request with a built-in tracker
+- **Dynamic form and workflow**: Displays different set of questions and workflows based on the provided responses
+- **Field Validation**
+- **Attachments**: Allows adding of attachment and comments

 ## Screenshot
 ![PLR 2](https://github.com/AnonymousHippo21/PowerApps-Applications/assets/169428076/8512085d-ebbf-4574-b107-0987b9cfd903)